 Challenge

 For information consistency between the various leisure centres and the Trust’s website, activeNewham wanted to install wall-mounted TVs in the centres’ foyers.
-These would display details of sporting activities, fitness classes and swimming timetables, as well as other information and advertising, complementing new self-service kiosks due to be introduced on 2 January 2016.
+These would display details of sporting activities, fitness classes and swimming timetables, as well as other information and advertising, complementing new self-service kiosks introduced in January 2016.

 This was part of a broader strategy to make the council’s leisure centres cashless and more streamlined, replacing manned front desks with an automated payment and checking-in system.
 From this date, customers would pay for swim, gym sessions, exercise classes, court hire and other services by debit, credit or pre-paid card, Apple Pay or council Get Active Cards (topped up online).